ASTRO-BCRF Career Development Award to End Breast Cancer

-At least 50 percent of the recipient’s full-time professional effort must be devoted to the goals of this award.
-The remainder may be devoted to clinical, teaching or other research pursuits consistent with the objectives of the award.
+At least 50% of the recipient’s full-time professional effort must be devoted to research.
+The remainder may be devoted to clinical, teaching or other pursuits.

 The applications will be accepted through ProposalCentral's online submission service.
 Paper applications are not accepted.
-Applications for the 2019 funding cycle will open in January, 2019.
-Check back here for the submission link after that date.
+For more detailed guidelines see the full RFA.

-The start date for 2018 awards was July 1, 2018.
+The start date for 2020 award is July 1, 2020, and the award will run through June 30, 2022.
 For any questions please email the Scientific Affairs Department.

 Metabolic reprogramming mediates radiation-induced dedifferentiation of breast cancer cells into cancer stem cells